Billions of new trees could help stop climate change: Here’s how we get them

 “Restoring at the scale of the planetary need is going to be incredibly expensive,” says Niko Alexandre, who oversees the global restoration strategy at the nonprofit Conservation International.
 “We’re talking hundreds of billions of dollars per year to really leverage the full potential of restoration to mitigate against climate change, to secure habitat necessary for key species to kind of remain resilient under climate change, and to help communities that are living in rural areas to continue benefiting from ecosystem services that are not being generated by those natural areas.
 That’s hugely expensive.”

 Which is not to say that it will be less hugely expensive than climate disaster, only that it will take effort to figure out how to pay for it.
 To be strategic, Alexandre says that governments and conservation groups can now go a step further and look at where forests have the potential to naturally regenerate without requiring any tree planting.
 In areas next to existing forests, for example, seeds can still naturally spread; local indigenous communities could also take extra steps to protect young trees from fires or grazing cows, but might not necessarily need to actively plant and maintain trees.
 “What we’re trying to do is think about how do you tap into nature’s potential to restore on its own before you start planting trees?” he says.
-In Brazil, the organization has worked with others to calculate that almost a third of the Brazilian Atlantic Forest—where 770 million hectares of land have been degraded—could regenerate naturally.
+In Brazil, organizations have calculated that almost a third of the Brazilian Atlantic Forest—where 70 million hectares of land have been degraded—could regenerate naturally.

 In areas where more funding is needed, “what we’re trying to do is create a portfolio of landscapes that would be ‘bankable’ or investable, that have a variety of restoration businesses at their core that generates some sort of returns,” he says.
 That might mean, for example, harvesting fruits or other products from trees in the forest, or finding ways to value “ecosystem services” that forests provide, such as clean water.
 Other funding can come from donations and the purchase of carbon offsets: Companies increasingly want to support planting trees.